Dehumanization

-Dehumanization is the denial of full humanness in others and the cruelty and suffering that accompanies it.
-A practical definition refers to it as the viewing and treatment of other people as though they lack the mental capacities that are commonly attributed to human beings.
-In this definition, every act or thought that regards a person as "less than" human is dehumanization.
+Dehumanization is the process, practice, or act of denying full humanity in others, along with the cruelty and suffering that accompany it.
+It involves perceiving individuals or groups as lacking essential human qualities, such as secondary emotions and mental capacities, thereby placing them outside the bounds of moral concern.
+In this definition, any act or thought that regards a person as either "other than" and "less than" human constitutes dehumanization.